Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

-The space $\LL_q(\CN/\GG)$ has a natural interpretation in terms of Langlands parameters for $G^{\vee}(F)$.
-Recall that a Langlands parameter for $G^{\vee}$ is a pair $(\rho,N)$, where $\rho: W_F \rightarrow G(\C)$ is a homomorphism with open kernel, and $N$ is a nilpotent element of $\Lie G$ such that, for all $\sigma$ in the inertia group $I_K$ of $W_K$, one has $\operatorname{Ad}(\rho(\Fr^n \sigma))(N) = q^n N,$ where $\Fr$ denotes a Frobenius element of $W_F$.
-On the other hand, the underlying stack of $\LL_q$ can be regarded as the moduli stack of pairs $(s,N)$, where $s \in G(\C)$, $N \in \Lie G$, and $\operatorname{Ad}(s) (N) = qN$, up to $G$-conjugacy.
+On the other hand, the underlying stack of $\cL_q(\wh{\cN}/G)$ can be regarded as the moduli stack of pairs $(s,N)$, where $s \in G(\C)$, $N \in \Lie G$, and $\operatorname{Ad}(s) (N) = qN$, up to $G$-conjugacy (i.e. the map $\rho$ above vanishes on inertia).
 To such a pair we can attach the Langlands parameter $(\rho,N)$, where $\rho$ is the unramified representation of $W_F$ taking $\Fr$ to $s$.
-Such a Langlands parameter is called {\em unipotent}, and this construction identifies $\LL_q(\cN/\GG)$ with the moduli stack of unipotent Langlands parameters, modulo $G$-conjugacy. \footnote{Strictly speaking, a Langlands parameter is a pair $(\rho,N)$ as above in which {\em $\rho$ is semisimple}.
+Such a Langlands parameter is called {\em unipotent}, and this construction identifies $\LL_q(\wh{\cN}/G)$ with the moduli stack of unipotent Langlands parameters, modulo $G$-conjugacy.\footnote{Strictly speaking, a Langlands parameter is a pair $(\rho,N)$ as above in which {\em $\rho$ is semisimple}.
 When building a moduli space of Langlands parameters we must drop this condition, however, as the space of semisimple parameters is not a well-behaved geometric object.
-In particular the locus in $\LL_q$ consisting of pairs $(s,N)$ in which $s$ is semisimple is neither closed nor open in $\LL_q$.}
+In particular the locus in $\LL_q$ consisting of pairs $(s,N)$ in which $s$ is semisimple is neither closed nor open in $\LL_q$.} We thus obtain a fully faithful embedding from the principal block of $D(G^\vee)$ into the category of ind-coherent sheaves on the moduli stack of unipotent Langlands parameters.

-We thus obtain a fully faithful embedding from the principal block of $D(G^{\vee})$ into the category of ind-coherent sheaves on the moduli stack of unipotent Langlands parameters.
-It is natural to ask if this extends to an embedding of all of $D(G^{\vee})$ into a category of sheaves on the moduli stack of {\em all} Langlands parameters.
-We will show that, at least when $G^{\vee} = \GL_n$ over $F$, this is indeed the case.
+It is natural to ask if this extends to an embedding of \emph{all} of $D(G^\vee)$ into a category of sheaves on the moduli stack of {\em all} Langlands parameters.
+We will show that, at least when $G = \GL_n$ over $F$, this is indeed the case.
+For the remainder of the section, we will take $G = G^\vee = \GL_n$.